microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Selecting a language and template_

 1. Check the **I agree** box, and then click **OK**.
+(If you are presented with the option of connecting to an existing knowledge base or creating a new one, choose the latter.)

     ![Connecting to QnA Maker](Images/connect-bot-to-qnamaker.png)

     _Connecting to QnA Maker_

-1. After a short delay, the Bot Service will open in the portal and display the Bot Service editor, as pictured below.
+1. After a brief pause, the Bot Service will open in the portal and display the Bot Service editor, as pictured below.
 The Bot Service has now been created, and the following services have been provisioned and configured:

 	- A Microsoft Bot registration
 	- A Microsoft App registration